-The migration process from legacy job scheduler to modern automation solution can seem daunting at first.
+The migration process from legacy job scheduler to workload automation solution can seem daunting at first.
 By understanding the potential benefits and costs of each method, you will be better able to choose a migration path that fits your needs.
 Note that if you are consolidating multiple legacy schedulers you will need to select the most appropriate method for each legacy scheduler.
 For example, the most appropriate solution for converting from CA/7 or Tivoli may not be the same one that is most appropriate for converting tasks from Windows Task Scheduler or a homegrown solution.

 In most cases, it makes sense to treat each of these conversions as a separate project.
 If one of the goals of the conversion is to integrate tasks from multiple legacy schedulers (for example by including some tasks from each legacy scheduler in a single workflow in the new tool), this integration will typically need to be done manually – either as part of a completely manual migration or as part of a hybrid migration, as described below.